 Bank holidays offer a great way to enjoy a little time away from work.
-On the other hand, they can be a bummer if you’re trying to get things done while banks, the post office and other businesses are closed.
+On the other hand, they can be a bummer if you're trying to get things done when banks, the post office, and other businesses are closed.

-Thus far, two of these holidays have already passed in 2024 — New Year’s Day (Jan.
-1) and Martin Luther King Jr. Day (Jan.
-15).
+Although two of these dates have already passed this year — specifically New Year's Day on January 1 and Martin Luther King Jr. Day on January 20 — it's still important to be aware of the remaining days.

 If you’re over 50, take advantage of massive discounts and financial resources